 The jury selection process stymies representation.
-A jury summons is sent to citizens calling them to participate once selected from voter registration or driver’s license lists in each county.
+A jury summons is sent to citizens selected from each county’s voter registration or driver’s license lists.
 Since barriers to access make people of color statistically less likely to be registered to vote or have a driver’s license, they are often left out (NPR).
 Once chosen, jurors miss work to serve jury duty.
 Courts compensate jurors anywhere from $5 to $50/day, a low wage that is enormously prohibitive for those who can’t afford to miss a day of work or whose jobs don’t offer paid time off (Jury Duty 101).

 • Try to attend jury duty if you have the time and financial means to do so.

 • Learn about jury nullification and how it can help you stand for justice.